For oncology and palliative care clinicians.

 Early bird registrations close on Friday 7 June 2019 - please note limited early bird places are available and these may sell out prior to this date (now closed)

-Registrations close on Sunday 15 September 2019 – please note limited subsidised places are available and these may sell out prior to this date
+Registrations close on Sunday 15 September 2019 – please note limited subsidised places are available and these may sell out prior to this date (now closed)

 Terms and conditions